fmedery/k3s-RaspberryPi/README.md

 ## Install Raspbian

 * Start the raspbery Pi with the master SD card
-* It will take around 10 minutes for the installation to be completed.
+* It will take approximately 10 minutes for the installation to be completed.
-* When ready test ssh connectivity:
+* When ready, test ssh connectivity:
 ``` sh
 ssh -l root ${HOSTNAME}.local hostname
 ```